charlotearaneta/zen-flow-studio-manager/README.md

 **Transforming administrative burdens into seamless, high-vibe business experiences.**

-The **Zen Flow Studio Manager** is a complete "Business Operating System" designed for boutique studios and service-based businesses.
+The **Zen Flow Studio Manager** is a complete "**Business Operating System**" designed for boutique studios and service-based businesses.
 This engine transforms manual administrative burdens into a seamless, high-vibe experience by automating the entire customer lifecycle.

 ---